DavidLichtenberger/reaper-csurf-us2400/readme.md

 ### M-Key or Meter Mode

-I finally found out how to adress the Meter Mode of the US-2400, you can employ it by installing the .dll with ‘_meter-mode’ in the filename and then hitting the Meter Key on the US-2400.
+I finally found out how to adress the Meter Mode of the US-2400, you can employ it by installing the .dll with `_meter-mode` in the filename and then hitting the Meter Key on the US-2400.

-But I admit that I find this a quite useless feature (15 lights for a VU signal, that’s more like a consumer tape deck ...) – I could use an additional qualifier key instead (more custom actions, yay!) so I made a version for that as well: If you use the .dll with ‘_m-key’ in the filename hitting Meter makes another command set available (like Shift or F-Key).
+But I admit that I find this a quite useless feature (15 lights for a VU signal, that’s more like a consumer tape deck ...) – I could use an additional qualifier key instead (more custom actions, yay!) so I made a version for that as well: If you use the .dll with `_m-key` in the filename hitting Meter makes another command set available (like Shift or F-Key).

 Unfortunately this button doesn’t send a signal for releasing the button (unlike every other button, weirdly), which poses a problem in using it as a qualifier: If you can’t check for a button-up you have no way of knowing if it’s still pressed when another button goes down (which is of course how qualifier keys work).